Fried Clams Recipe

 SHUCK THE IPSWICH CLAMS

-Place the clams in a large bowl and rinse them several times with cold water to wash away the grit and sand on their shells.
+- Place 72 whole belly clams in their shell in a large bowl and rinse them several times with cold water to wash away the grit and sand on their shells.
 Cover the clams with fresh cold water and let them sit for 20 minutes so that they can expunge any excess grit in their siphons.

-Bring a pot of water to a boil.
+- Bring a pot of water to a boil.
 Drain the clams and add them to the pot.
 Blanch the clams for 20 seconds, then immediately drain the water off of them.
 Transfer the clams to a fresh bowl filled with cold water to stop the cooking.
+Watch the video

-Pry the shell open with your fingers (this would be impossible to do if you didn't blanch them first.)
+- Pry the shell open with your fingers (this would be impossible to do if you didn't blanch them first.)
 Remove the clam and locate the black protruding neck (actually a siphon that they use to filter their food).
+Watch the video.

 MAKE THE FRY BLEND:

-In a medium bowl, combine the flour, corn flour (or fine cornmeal), salt and cayenne pepper and whisk to combine.
+- In a medium bowl, combine 1 cup all purpose flour, 1 cup corn flour (or fine cornmeal), 1 teaspoon salt and ½ teaspoon cayenne pepper and whisk to combine.
 Set aside.

-Use another medium bowl to combine the milk, buttermilk and egg with a whisk until well blended.
+- Use another medium bowl to combine 1 cup milk, ½ cup buttermilk and 1 large egg with a whisk until well blended.

 FRYING THE CLAMS:

-Heat 2-3 inches of peanut oil in a deep fryer to 375°.
+- Heat 2-3 inches of peanut oil for frying in a deep fryer and heat to 375℉.
 Line a baking sheet with craft paper, newspaper or brown paper bags to soak up the oil.

-Fry the clams in batches with no more than 8-10 clams per batch.
+- Fry the clams in batches with no more than 8-10 clams per batch.
 Cook each batch for 1-2 minutes or until the clams are crispy and golden.
-Using a spider, transfer the clams to the paper lined baking sheet to cool.
+Using a spider or slotted spoon, transfer the clams to the paper-lined baking sheet to cool.
 Sprinkle with a pinch or two of salt.
 Continue frying and seasoning the clams in this manner.

 TO SERVE THE FRIED WHOLE BELLY CLAMS:

-Serve the clams with simple tartar sauce and a wedge of lemon.
-Most New England clam shacks also serve them with french fries...
-I used a frozen bag of Alexia fries and crisped them in a convection oven... worked great!
+- Serve the clams with simple tartar sauce and lemon wedges.
+Most New England clam shacks also serve them with french fries… I used a frozen bag of Alexia fries and crisped them in a convection oven… worked great!

 Pin “Fried Whole Belly Clams” For Later!